PharmaLedger-IMI/helmchart-ethadapter/charts/ethadapter/README.md

 - [helm 3](https://helm.sh/docs/intro/install/)
 - These mandatory configuration values:
-  - RPC Address - The URL of the quorum node, e.g. `http://quorum-node-0-rpc:8545`
+  - RPC Address - The URL of the quorum node, e.g. `http://quorum-node-0-rpc:8545` - Default value ready for standalone quorum/sandbox
   - Smart Contract Address - The address of the smart contract, e.g. `0x1783aBc71903919382EFca91`
-  - Smart Contract Abi
+  - Smart Contract Abi - default value ready for epi application v1.1.x or higher
   <!-- # pragma: allowlist nextline secret -->
-  - Org Account JSON - The confidential private key and address in JSON format, e.g. `{"privateKey":"0x1234567890abcdef", "address":"0x0987654321AbCdEf"}`
+  - Org Account JSON - The confidential private key and address in JSON format, e.g. `{"privateKey":"0x1234567890abcdef", "address":"0x0987654321AbCdEf"}` - default value ready for Sandbox environment and standalone-quorum.

-**NOTE**: On a sandbox installation (with helm chart *smartcontract* installed) this helm chart auto-configures itself by reading Smart Contract Abi and address and Org Account from ConfigMap/Secret installed by helm chhart *smartcontract*.
+**NOTE**: On a sandbox installation (with helm chart *smartcontract* installed) this helm chart auto-configures itself by reading Smart Contract address from ConfigMap installed by helm chart *smartcontract*.

 ## Changelog

+- From 0.3.x to 0.4.x
+  - Default values ready for epi application v1.1.x or higher.

 - From 0.2.x to 0.3.x
   - Value `config.rpcAddress` has changed from `http://quorum-member1.quorum:8545` to `http://quorum-validator1.quorum:8545`.